-All the body’s cells, including the brain, need energy to function.
-Glucose supplies energy to the body.
-Insulin, a hormone, enables the cells to absorb and use it.
+All cells within the body, including in the brain, need energy to function.
+Glucose supplies energy, and the hormone insulin enables the cells to absorb and use it.

 Hypoglycemia happens when there is not enough glucose, or sugar, in the blood.

 The National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK) notes that symptoms usually appear when blood sugar levels are below

 People with low blood sugar may want to use a blood glucose meter — a small, portable machine that monitors blood sugar levels.
 Some monitors sound an alarm if levels drop below a certain level.
 People can purchase blood glucose monitors online or discuss with their healthcare team.

 People with mild hypoglycemia may experience the following common symptoms:

 If a person does not take action, they may have:

 - a loss of consciousness

 Severe hypoglycemia can be life threatening, and in rare cases, may lead to death without treatment.

 Someone who regularly experiences hypoglycemia may be unaware that it is happening or getting worse.
 They may not notice the warning signs, which may lead to severe and possibly fatal complications.